Contents

 pub enum EvilError {

-It is important that for each of the variants, we define the error message that we want to be shown.
+It is important, that for each variant, we define the error message we want displayed.
 We do that by adding the #[error(...)] attribute to every variant.
 For our single variant, this will be:

 #[error("Parse error: purpose='{}', reason='{}'", .purpose, .reason)]